kovacevicdejan/expression-tree/README.md

 # expression-tree
-An implementation of a binary tree used for interactive processing of mathematical expressions, with an interactive menu that has options for expression input, forming a tree from an expression, variable input, changing the value of a variable, tree printing, expression printing in prefix notation, calculating the value of an expression-tree, calculating a derivative of an expression tree and deleting a tree, implemented in C as a school assignment.
+- Implemented a set of binary tree algorithms in C used for processing and evaluating of mathematical expression, with support for complex unary and binary operators.
+- Wrote a function for finding a derivative of an expression represented with a binary tree.
+- Designed and wrote a command-line menu for interactive use of the above mentioned algorithms.